yantonov/alias/README.md

 ### Intro

 This app helps you to define a custom alias for a command-line utility that has no [alias support](https://git-scm.com/docs/git-config#Documentation/git-config.txt-alias).

-### Motivation
-Let's suppose that some command-line utility has no alias support, like, for example, git.
 Using this app you can define some aliases (including shell aliases) and use them just like they were defined out of the box.
-And, it is important, you do not want to pollute global namespace with shell aliases (using .zsh/.bashrc/.profile etc).
+Therefore, you do not need to pollute a global namespace with shell aliases (using .zsh/.bashrc/.profile etc).

 ### Technical notes
-Technically is just a thin wrapper to conditionally run target program.
+Technically is just a thin wrapper(proxy) to conditionally run target program.

 This app is independent of
 1. the target program which needs aliases support